johanhaleby/docker-machine-port-forwarder/README.md

 	$ pf 8080 -f

-If you do this you'll see the docker-machine and once it's shutdown the port forwarding is also stopped automatically (i.e. no need to run `pf <port> -s`).
+If you do this you'll see the docker-machine and once it's shutdown the port forwarding is also stopped automatically (i.e. no need to run `pf 8080 -s`).

 ### Help